voiio/voiio.github.io/team_structure.md

     PO ->> PL : scope: within 2 development weeks
     PL ->> head: What are the acceptance criteria for the project? head ->> PL: A user needs to be able to ...
-    PL ->> head: Here's what we can delivery and two weeks and the increments we will deploy. alt dep.
+    PL ->> head: Here's what we can deliver in two weeks and the increments we will deploy. alt dep.
 Head gives O.K.
     PL ->> PL: development
     PL ->> head: feature delivery